akanadocs/docs-test/sp/platform-hardening_8.0.md

 Prevent unauthenticated users from initiating arbitrary internal connections from the Community Manager portal.
 **Scope**: Community Manager Containers

+> NOTE: this setting can be done at a container level as described here, or it can be delegated to the tenants by setting the container level to *.
+If you are setting this at a container level then you MUST change the FWD_PROXY_FOR_HOSTS column for each tenant in the TENANTS table to an empty value (NULL).
+This will then allow you to control the hosts from the admin console.
+After this change, you will have to restart or wait 5 minutes for the cache to clear.
+If either of the two config settings (container config or DB) is set to * then the forward proxy allows everything through.

 In the admin console, configure the following:

 ```